FreeCode911/PteroServerBot/README.md

 - `/link` command: Authenticates users and links their Discord account to the Pterodactyl Panel
 - `/create` command: Creates a new server based on predefined templates
+- `/delete` command: Delete one of your servers
+- `/reset-password` command: Reset your Pterodactyl panel password
+- `/panel-info` command: Get information about the Pterodactyl panel configuration
 - `/servers` command: Lists all servers owned by the user
 - `/templates` command: Lists all available server templates with their specifications
 - User limit: Each user can create up to 2 servers